 Fill the hole with soil and add a good amount of water.
 As for the spacing between the plants, they should be planted with a distance between them up to three or four feet, so they can have room enough to grow and develop.

-In the next several years your Hosta Plants will do best if left undisturbed.
-They require very little maintenance.
-They like shady places, that is why it is a good idea to plant them under trees.
+They like a shady place that is why it is a good idea to plant them under trees.
 However, powerful tree roots usually compete for water so make sure your Hostas are watered regularly, especially in the period of growth.

 Put a layer of mulch down in order to keep the soil moist.
 It will also help to create a good temperature for the roots and to eradicate the weeds.
 Slight fertilizing will contribute to the happiness of your Hosta plants as well.

-Light Conditions of Hosta Plants
+Light Conditions for Hosta Plants

 It is a common mistake to think that Hosta plants do best if planted in full shade.
 Of course, you should select a shady place where your plants will be protected from the heat of the midday sun.
 However, Hosta plants do require some sunlight.
 Some varieties of Hosta will tolerate even bright sunny locations, provided you water them frequently and prevent the soil from drying out.